a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 user.highlights.second.filename # => "town.jpg"
 ```

-Opt in to the new default behavior by setting `config.active_storage.replace_on_assign_to_many` to `true`.
+Existing applications can opt in to this new behavior by setting `config.active_storage.replace_on_assign_to_many` to `true`.
 The old behavior will be deprecated in Rails 6.1 and removed in a subsequent release.

 Upgrading from Rails 5.1 to Rails 5.2
 -------------------------------------